Linnaeus University: Kalmar

+Linnaeus University is located at Universitetskajen, newly built premises in center of Kalmar.
+The official opening of Universitetskajen took place in 2021.

 The Department of Biology and Environmental Science in Kalmar has special competence in the area of life, health and the environment.
 The School offers Master’s programmes.

 Växjö

 The campus is located just outside Växjö city center.
-It was designed in the American campus style, meaning that all teaching premises are within walking distance.
+It was designed in the American campus style, such that all teaching premises are within walking distance.
 The campus borders a nature conservation area.

-There are 3,700 student apartments and dorm rooms on the university campus housing approximately 4,600-5,200 students.
+There are 3700 student apartments and dorm rooms on the university campus housing approximately 4,600-5,200 students.
 A part of the university campus is dedicated to the Videum Science Park.
 The park gives space to over 100 companies, thus being close to the university it encourages innovation and research.

 Teaching premises and accommodation stand side by side on the campus.
 There are also restaurants, cafés, bars, a sports centre and a variety of service facilities.
 The campus offers a safe, relaxed environment despite the high level of activity.
 It is bordered by meadows, a nature conservation area, a lake with bird-watching towers, and Teleborg Castle.

 Department of Biology and Environmental Science

 The Department of Biology and Environmental Science is part of the Faculty of Health and Life Sciences.
 Scientists working at the department are involved in research and teaching activities in Biology, Biomedical Science, Pharmacy, Chemistry, Food Science, and Environmental Science.
 Most of the research laboratories and classes are operated in Kalmar.
 It offers seven Bachelor programs (in Swedish) and four Master programs.

-A non-comprehensive list of the research group operating with the school include:
+A non-comprehensive list of the research groups operating with the school includes: